Who Are Tiny Homes For?

 Homeowner 1:

 Home ownership is almost impossible for a young person or couple, starting out today.
-With the average home in Canada costing over $500,000, there is no way for the average young person to own a home.
+With the average home in Canada costing over $700,000, it is difficult for the average young person to own a home.

-With the purchase of a tiny home, home ownership is now possible.
-With the purchase of a building lot, you can buy a tiny home for much less than a conventional home.
 You can put your new tiny home on your lot, install regular well and septic or hookup to city services and start building home equity.
-5-10 years down the road and your family is growing to the point where you need to move into a larger space, you can sell your tiny home, which has now appreciated in value.
+5-10 years down the road if you find your family has grown to the point where you need to move into a larger space, you can sell your tiny home to financially help towards your next step.
 The well and septic and any out buildings and lot improvements are already done.
-The tiny home gets sold and moved off the property and a new larger more conventional home is built to accommodate your growing family.
+The tiny home gets moved off the property and a new larger more conventional home is built to accommodate your family.

 With some credit history now under their belt, along with some equity in your already developed property, you will qualify more easily for a conventional mortgage.